 Cue the violins.
 I know how I sound.

-So I work to remember I am still that person, and that my children’s little touchdowns are sweet reminders of that very best part of me.
+So I work to remember I am still that person and that my children’s little touchdowns are sweet reminders of the best part of me.